moebiussurfing/ofxSurfingPresets/README.md

 ## Overview

-Simple presets system for **openFrameworks** with an **ImGui** based GUI.
+Presets System for **openFrameworks** with an **ImGui** based GUI.

 ## Screenshot
 ![gif](docs/ofxSurfingPresets.gif?raw=true "gif")

 ## Features
-- De/Serialize JSON files to an ofParameterGroup.
+- De/Serializes JSON files from/to an **ofParameterGroup**.
-- ImGui based GUI: minimizable.
+- **ImGui** based Gui.
-- Reset and randomize parameters.
 - Minimizable.
 Easy to integrate to your projects/add-ons.
+- Reset and basic Randomize parameters.
-- One memory slot to Store/Recall and copy presets.
+- One Memory slot to Store/Recall compare and copy presets.
-- Key commands.
+- Key Commands.
+- Clear and auto populate (randomized or not) kit of Presets.
+- Compatible with some Midi add-ons.

 ## Usage